moiseszeleny/GC4PhysicalConstants/README.md

 ```
 [equation,error,predicted,target]
 ```
-where "equation" is a symbolic equation, "error" is uncertainty (expressed in  percent), "predicted" is the predicted value and "target" is the target value.
+where "equation" is the symbolic equation (using the notation close to LaTeX), "error" is the obtained uncertainty (expressed as a percentage), "predicted" is the predicted value, and
+"target" is the actual value of the constant.
 All duplicate entries have been removed.
 There are no precision constraints applied, i.e., |predicted - target| is always within the uncertainty of the target value as defined by the Standard Model.

 S. V. Chekanov nad H.Kjellerstrand
+June 2025